BehradSol/GDMethods/README.md

 > DualSVM.m :  **Dual soft-SVM objective function**.

-> GDMethods.pdf: **Derivation and details**.

 Instructions: Simple and easy.
 Download all the codes in a directory and run main.m, that will generate one example described below.
 To use the functions individually, please look at the function descriptions.
-The derivations and details are also explained in .pdf file.

 Example: